 The City is located in Kankakee County, Illinois, and was chartered in 1891.
-The City is governed by an elected mayor and eight-member council and provides a full range of services including public safety, public works, health and sanitation, planning, zoning and water and sewer.
+The City is governed by an elected mayor and eight-member council and provides a full range of services including general administrative services, public safety, public works, health and welfare, culture and recreation, planning, zoning and water and sewer utilities.
 The City has adopted the provisions of GASB Statement No. 61, The Financial Reporting Entity, under which the financial statements include all organizations, activities, functions and component units for which the City is financially accountable.
 Financial accountability is defined as the appointment of a voting majority of the component unit's board, and either (1) the City's ability to impose its will over the component unit or (2) the possibility that the component unit will provide a financial benefit to or impose a financial burden on the City.
 The accompanying basic financial statements present the City only since the City does not have component units.